Cognitive archaeology: Evolutionary cognitive archaeology

 East of the Atlantic, the British ECA school also began in the mid-1970s with the work of archaeologists Colin Renfrew and John Gowlett and evolutionary primatologist William McGrew.
 Renfrew's work in particular, as well as that of his student, Lambros Malafouris, has taken a philosophical approach to the study of the ancient mind, drawing on concepts from the philosophy of mind and ecological psychology to examine the role of material structures in human cognition more fundamentally.
 Renfrew and Malafouris coined the term neuroarchaeology to describe their approach.
+Renfrew sought to incorporate meaning and symbols in material culture (key pursuits in the developing Post-Processual archaeology of the time) within a framework or structure that would be more empirically testable.

 ECA is concerned with how humans think through material structures, with the ability to leverage and exploit material structures for cognitive purposes perhaps being what truly sets human cognition apart from that of all other species.
 Pottery making is a typical example of this approach.
 Malafouris does not see the vase as a form created by the potter imposing an internal mental concept on external clay.
-Instead, the potter’s brain and body interact with his materials, the clay and the wheel; the form assumed by the clay is ultimately produced by the complex interaction between the potter’s perception of the feel of the clay, the pressure of his fingers on it, and its reactions of texture, moisture content, color, balance, and form.
+Instead, the potter's brain and body interact with his materials, the clay and the wheel; the form assumed by the clay is ultimately produced by the complex interaction between the potter's perception of the feel of the clay, the pressure of his fingers on it, and its reactions of texture, moisture content, color, balance, and form.
+Another example is the work on the cognitive role of material forms in number concepts by Karenleigh A. Overmann, who sees them as the source of properties like discreteness.